AI Summary

 If you haven’t run the setup wizard yet, you can go ahead and pick that up now.
 You’ll want to follow our documentation on how to set up the Gmail mailer in WP Mail SMTP.

-After you’ve added the account keys, you’ll see a dropdown where you can choose either your primary address or your alias as the primary From Email in the WP Mail SMTP plugin settings.
+You can can now choose either your primary address or your alias as the primary From Email in the WP Mail SMTP plugin settings.

 The primary From address will be used for all outgoing email if you check the Force From Email setting.

-That’s all there is to it!
-Complete the Wizard and send a test email to your new aliases!
+Complete the Wizard and send a test email to confirm your alias is working.

 Changing Your Existing Gmail Settings